openfans-community-offical/Debian-Pi-Aarch64/README.md

 - **Support: Swap Partition**

-This new version of the system by default increased support for swap  caches to alleviate the problem of low memory in the system, greatly improvethed support and efficiency of executable large-capacity memory requirements applications, users do not need to manually create the system Swap, our system will automatically complete and initialize Swap after installation.
+This new version of the system by default increased support for swap  caches to alleviate the problem of low memory in the system, greatly improved support and efficiency of executable large-capacity memory requirements applications, users do not need to manually create the system Swap, our system will automatically complete and initialize Swap after installation.
 The location of the Swap file or partition can be adjusted by looking at the system mount profile /etc/fstab.

 - **Support: zSWAP virtual memory compression**